nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 CS2100 TAs who

 * have to manage a number of students across different classes
-* keep track of the students' attendance
+* keep track of the students' lab results
-* keep track of the students' emails
+* keep track of the students' details (eg. studentId, email)
 * prefer and comfortable with CLI tools
 * can type fast
 * are proficient with Unix commands